Saint84/GITHUB_CLASS/README.md

 You can list all branch in this repository using:
  - > git branch

+### 5. Checkout.
+To begin working on this new branch, you can use the `git checkout` command.

+### 6. Deleting useless branches.
+In order to remove any unnecessary branches, you can make use of the `-d` flag.

+ - > git branch -d (branch name)

 ### x.
 Useful Links 💥
 - [Explanation: .gitignore](https://git-scm.com/docs/gitignore#:~:text=A%20gitignore%20file%20specifies%20intentionally,gitignore%20file%20specifies%20a%20pattern.)